 Further Disclaimer: All Harvey Comics characters belong to their proper owners.

-Author’s Note: If you’re not familiar with whom Cordelia just married, here’s a link to what he looks like:
+Author’s Note: If you’re not familiar with whom Cordelia just married, here’s a link to what he looks like plus some important personal and financial information as to why she was granted her wish by a still-laughing demon: